View of Tower Bridge.

 Which London Sightseeing Pass is Right for You?

-The other option is the Go City Explorer Pass, which includes almost as many attractions as the London Pass.
+The other main option is the Go City Explorer Pass, which includes almost as many attractions as the London Pass.
 This one is valid for two months, so it does give you longer to use it than the London Pass.
 You’ll have to do more planning with this one, though, to make sure you buy a pass for the number of attractions you want to visit.

 Whichever you go for, buying London tickets for attractions in this way can save you money.
 It can also help you with budgeting and planning for your trip.
 Once you have it, it will also save you time once you arrive in one of the most exciting cities on earth.